eldipa/xoz/docs/xoz-format.md

 Once `.xoz` gets integrated and a `.xoz`-aware Xournal++ version gets released, we should document in the webpage about the new format.

-Users having at least one pre-`.xoz` version should stick to `.xopp` format until they can upgrade.
+Users having at least one pre `.xoz` version should stick to `.xopp` format until they can upgrade.

 `.xoz`-aware Xournal++ versions will be able to convert `.xopp` files